Generalizable neural-network parameterization of mesoscale eddies in idealized and global ocean models: Open Research Section

 \acknowledgments This project is supported by Schmidt Sciences, LLC.
+LZ was also partially funded through NOAA NA19OAR4310364-T1-01.
 This research was also supported in part through the NYU IT High Performance Computing resources, services, and staff expertise.
 This research used resources of the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231 using NERSC award BER-ERCAP0032655.
-The authors would like to thank the M$^2$LInES team, in particular, Dhruv Balwada, Alex Connolly and Nora Loose, and also Wenda Zhang and Aviral Prakash for helpful comments and discussion.
+The authors would like to thank the M$^2$LInES team, in particular, Dhruv Balwada, Alex Connolly, and Nora Loose, and also Wenda Zhang and Aviral Prakash for helpful comments and discussion.
+We also thank the anonymous reviewers for their helpful suggestions, which have helped improve the manuscript.